 Direction

-The best way to get to the start in Poppberg, which is almost 600 m above sea level, is to take the Birgland Express 479 from Hartmannshof station or the daily bus from Sulzbach-Rosenberg.
-The path first leads to the Martin Luther Church, right next to the bus stop.
-And there's something very special: the church is not only at the top of the village, but right on the European watershed!
-This means that the water that falls on the southern half of the roof flows to the Danube and into the Black Sea, while the raindrops that land on the northern side (= the street side) rush down to the Rhine and into the North Sea!
+The best way to get to the start in Poppberg, almost 600 metres above sea level, is to take the Birgland Express 479 from Hartmannshof station or the daily bus from Sulzbach-Rosenberg.
+The route first takes you to the Martin Luther Church, right next to the bus stop.
+And there's something very special: the church is not just at the top of the village, but right on the European watershed!
+This means that the water that falls on the southern half of the roof flows towards the Danube and into the Black Sea, while the raindrops that land on the northern side (= street side) rush down to the Rhine and into the North Sea!

-You walk just half a kilometre and come to primeval mysterious forest.
-Stone moss-covered "balls" lie around as if giants had played with them.
-The mountain up there is the Poppberg, 653 m high - a surprise is waiting there, well hidden.
+You walk just half a kilometre and enter a pristine, mysterious forest.
+Stone "balls" covered in moss lie around as if giants had played with them.
+The mountain up there is the Poppberg, 653 metres high - a surprise is waiting there, well hidden.

-We are amazed to see it for the first time as we approach: A stone wall towers up in front of us on the south side, the stately remains of the old Poppberg Castle!
+We are amazed to see it for the first time as we approach: A stone wall towers up in front of us on the south side, the imposing remains of the old Poppberg Castle!
 A real highlight, nothing has been restored or retrofitted with railings and steps, everything radiates original charm.
-You can walk and look at the ruins of this 13th century high medieval noble castle with great care, climb or crawl inside, but always at your own risk.
-Three storeys are still preserved, and the castle probably had at least one more originally.
-During the Second World War, there was an air watch station here that monitored air traffic around Nuremberg and reported every aircraft to the headquarters there.
+The ruins of this high medieval aristocratic castle from the 13th century can be entered and viewed with great care, climb in or crawl out, but always at your own risk.
+Three storeys are still preserved, and the castle probably had at least one more storey originally.
+During the Second World War, there was an air traffic control centre here that monitored air traffic around Nuremberg and reported every aircraft to the control centre there.

 Direction

 The private area with the highest point may be entered at your own risk.
-You walk back down to the marker board on the tree by the wide path and take the narrow path that sometimes winds slightly uphill through the forest.
+You walk back down to the signpost by the tree on the wide path and take the narrow path, which sometimes winds slightly uphill through the forest.

-In the next village, Eckeltshof, in the stately inn "Zum Ritter", fresh regional dishes are served, directly "from forest, water, meadow and pasture".
+In the next village, Eckeltshof, the stately "Zum Ritter" inn serves fresh regional dishes "straight from the forest, water, meadow and pasture".
 There is also a 424 bus stop.
 The route continues to Buchhof.
-Next to a beautiful farm garden, the next highlight is announced: Signpost Bärenfelsen, 1.3 km.
+The next highlight is announced next to a beautiful farm garden: Signpost Bärenfelsen, 1.3 km.

-First you climb 250 m on the beautiful forest path and go left and after 250 m left again.
+First climb 250 metres up the beautiful forest path, then turn left and after 250 metres turn left again.
 Now you walk over roots and past "moss balls" and rocks to the summit.
-This time there is a wonderful distant view, far to the north to the Birgland and over to Hersbrucker Schweiz.
+This time there is a wonderful distant view, far to the north over Birgland and across to Hersbrucker Schweiz.

 Direction

-Back to the junction, continue straight ahead on the rooty earth path.
+Back at the junction, continue straight ahead along the rooty earth path.
 It winds its way through the forest between the 651 m high Kappersberg (left) and the 603 m high Fuchsberg (right).
-Then you pass a small fenced-in water lily pond on the right.
-Continue downhill across open countryside, past a playground and easily into Fürnried (km 9,8).
+You then pass a small fenced-in water lily pond on the right.
+Continue downhill across open countryside, past a playground and light-footedly into Fürnried (km 9.8).

-On the village square, which has been awarded gold and silver, you "have" to choose between the country inn Färber "Goldener Stern" and the inn "Goldener Hahn".
-The Birgland Express 479 serves the two bus stops (the one at the top of Dorfstraße and the larger one at Dorfplatz), plus there are connections to Amberg and Sulzbach.
+On the village square, which has been awarded gold and silver, you "have to" choose between the Färber "Goldener Stern" country inn and the "Goldener Hahn" pub.
+The Birgland Express 479 serves the two bus stops (at the top of Dorfstraße and the larger one at the village square), and there are also connections to Amberg and Sulzbach.

-In memory of the founder of the Neuendettelsau Mission in New Guinea, there is a permanent exhibition in the former schoolhouse at Schulstraße 4 (turn right after the village square) about the interesting life and work of Johann Flierl from Fürnried, who wanted to become a missionary even as a child.
+In memory of the founder of the Neuendettelsau Mission in New Guinea, there is a permanent exhibition in the former school building at Schulstraße 4 (turn right after the village square) about the interesting life and work of Fürnrieder Johann Flierl, who wanted to become a missionary as a child.

 Schulstraße 2